A TAILOR has been threatened after a man started a protest outside his shop.

 Amit Daruka has been stood outside Gresham Blake’s shop in Bond Street, Brighton since Saturday with a sign alleging the company owes him £24,000.

-Mr Daruka said he travelled from Bombay to protest outside the shop, claiming the Brighton tailor has not paid for shirts made by his factory - an allegation the North Laine company strenuosly deny.
+Mr Daruka claims the Brighton tailor has not paid for shirts made by his factory - an allegation the North Laine company strenuosly deny.

 He said: “We have a small factory in Bombay and I made shirts for Gresham Blake for three years, but the last few invoices haven’t been paid.

 “I had a very good relationship with them, I just want my money.”

 However, Mrs Blake said that she had made repeated attempts to resolve a dispute with Mr Daruka, who she says had incorrectly invoiced the company.

 Mr Blake – who has created unique designs worn by the likes of newsreader Krishnan Guru Murphy, rocker Nick Cave and TV presenter Chris Evans – said the protest is affecting trade.

 He said: “We have lost lots of business over this but we can’t really afford to take him to court to take out an injunction to stop him.

 “If we owed him that money we would have just paid it.